Getting Started

 Annotations for Code Examples

-You can optionally add comments to the generated Counter.tsx example to explain conversion logic:
+You can optionally add comments to the generated Counter.tsx example to explain the conversion logic:

-// Automatically converted from Vue's ref() to useVRef() provided by @vureact/runtime-core
+// Automatically converted from Vue's ref() to the adapted useVRef() provided by @vureact/runtime-core

 const count = useVRef(0);